siftrics/hydra-python/README.md

 `client.recognize(dataSourceId, files, doFaster=False)` has a parameter, `doFaster`, which defaults to `False`, but if it's set to `True` then Siftrics processes the documents faster at the risk of lower text recognition accuracy.
 Experimentally, doFaster=true seems not to affect accuracy when all the documents to be processed have been rotated no more than 45 degrees.

+# Exporting JPGs instead of PNGs

+`client.recognize(dataSourceId, files, returnJpgs=True, jpgQuality=85)` has a parameter, `returnJpgs`, which defaults to `False`, but if it's set to `True` then Siftrics returns cropped images in JPG format instead of PNG format. `jpgQuality` defaults to 85 and must be an integer between 1 and 100 inclusive.

 # Official API Documentation

 Here is the [official documentation for the Hydra API](https://siftrics.com/docs/hydra.html).